weiwilliam/JEDI-METplus/README.md

 # JEDI-METplus
-Workflow to interface JEDI component (generic-interface) and METplus for constituents model evaluation.
+Workflow to use VIND interface JEDI components and METplus for constituents model evaluation.

 ## Clone the code
 Clone this repo recusively with the command below